PaperMC/Paper/CONTRIBUTING.md

 ## Formatting

 All modifications to Vanilla files should be marked.
+For historical reasons, API and API-implementation contain a lot of these too, but they are no longer required.

 - You need to add a comment with a short and identifiable description of the patch:
   `// Paper start - <COMMIT DESCRIPTION>`